Winter Carnival is quintessential Steamboat – the perfect blend of Western heritage mixed with a love for all things snow.

 One of, if not the biggest, event during Winter Carnival is the extravaganza that takes place Saturday night at Howelsen Hill.
 Thousands attend, all bundled up with smiles plastered across their faces as they watch skiers and snowboards with SSWSC navigate the mountain while lit up with LED lights and glow sticks, while others hold road flares.

 The Night Extravaganza’s Lighted Man is another tradition that continues today.
 In 1936, Claudius Banks first skied down Howlesen Hill with lighted poles.
-His son, Jon, took over duties in the early 1970s, adding a lighted suit and firework-shooting backpack to the display.
-Today, the suit is covered with an LED lighting system with 256 colors – and he still shoots fireworks off his back, all under the close supervision of a nearby EMT skiing with a fire extinguisher.
+Today, the suit is covered with an LED lighting system with 256 colors.
+Fireworks still shoot off the wearer’s back, all under the close supervision of a nearby EMT skiing with a fire extinguisher.

 The night concludes with a spectacular fireworks show.
 Just when you think it’s done, the next round of color and sparks light up the night sky.